T

 $2–$5

-Not a traditional pizza, this is a savory or sweet crepe filled with minced meat, egg, onions, and spices, or fruit and chocolate for a sweet version.
-It's a popular street food snack that's both filling and flavorful.
+A savory or sweet crepe-like dough filled with minced meat, egg, and vegetables, or fruit and chocolate for a sweet version.
+It's a unique street food staple with a surprising depth of flavor.

 Urojo

-A flavorful and hearty soup made with a turmeric-spiced potato and coconut milk base, often containing shredded chicken, beef, or fish, and topped with crispy bhajis (fritters) and a squeeze of lime.
-It's a complete meal in a bowl.
+A flavorful soup with a potato and coconut milk base, often containing shredded beef, cassava, and topped with a hard-boiled egg and crispy bhajis.
+It's a hearty and complex street food.

 Mishkaki